 The Smallest Bookshop in Brighton

 Brighton’s Open Market is home to a lovely bookshop which claims to be The Smallest Bookshop in Brighton.
-Only true Brightonians know of this diminutive bookseller I discovered quite by chance one Saturday on a wander through to pick up croissants from an amazing hole-in-the-wall French bakery, The Little Loaf.
+Only true Brightonians know of this diminutive bookseller I discovered quite by chance one Saturday on a wander through to pick up croissants from French bakery, The Little Loaf.

 Where to stay in London Road